Mehified/Wabcogs/README.md

 Cogs included:

 Gacha - A text-based gachapon game.
 To elaborate, it selects random objects from a database using an non-parity weight scheme.
+WIP.

 Mahjong - Text-based mahjong.
-Just single player atm.
-Boring, right?
+WIP.